awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying-external-accounts.md

 To specify particular external users or roles in a key policy, in the `Principal` element, enter the Amazon Resource Name \(ARN\) of a user or role in the external account\.

 For example, the following example key policy statement allows `ExampleRole` and ExampleUser in account 444455556666 to use a CMK in account 111122223333\.
-This key policy statement gives the external account, 444455556666, permission to use the CMK in cryptographic operations\.
+This key policy statement gives the external account, 444455556666, permission to use the CMK in cryptographic operations for symmetric CMKs\.

 ```
 {